dicksontan/GA-Projects/Project 3/README.md

 ---
 ### Proposed Model

-We have built a model which utilizes Count Vectorizer for bag of words model, logistic regression to find the probabilities of each word belonging to r/wallstreetbets, and then putting the probabilities together with number of comments into another logistic regression model.
-We chose to accept more false positives in exchange for false negatives, and have achieved a final accuracy score of 90.5%.
+We initially explored Logistic Regression, Random Forest and multinomial Naive Bayes, with Count and TFIDF vectorizers.
+However, we found that the model with best accuracy is a model that utilizes Count Vectorizer for bag of words model, logistic regression to find the probabilities of each word belonging to r/wallstreetbets, and then putting the probabilities together with number of comments into another logistic regression model.
+Though we initially achieved an accuracy of 93%, we chose to accept more false positives in exchange for false negatives, and have achieved a final accuracy score of 90.5%, with recall 97.9%.

 ### Summary of Analysis